We the Best

 We the Best is the second studio album by American disc jockey and record producer DJ Khaled.
 It was released on June 12, 2007, by Terror Squad Entertainment and Koch Records.
 Khaled, alongside fellow American rapper Fat Joe, handled as the executive producers on the album.
 The album also was produced by The Runners, Drumma Boy, Cool & Dre, J.U.S.T.I.C.E.
 League, Diaz Brothers, and Jim Jonsin; as well as this record features guest appearances from T-Pain, Akon, Rick Ross, Brisco, Flo Rida, Fat Joe, Cool & Dre, Juelz Santana, Jim Jones, Plies, Birdman, Lil Wayne, Trick Daddy, Bone Thugs-n-Harmony, Game, Ja Rule, Jadakiss, Trina, Paul Wall, Bun B, T.I., and Young Jeezy, among others.

-Upon its release, We the Best received a mixed reception from critics, who found some of the tracks enjoyable and engaging, but felt it was over-bloated with lesser tracks and Khaled's persistent ad-libbing throughout the album.
+Upon its release, We the Best received a mixed reception from critics, who found some of the tracks enjoyable and engaging, but felt it was bloated with lesser tracks and Khaled's persistent ad-libbing throughout the album.
 The record debuted at number eight on the US Billboard 200.
 As of January 2008, the album has sold 440,000 copies in the United States.
 It was supported by two singles: "We Takin' Over" (featuring T.I., Akon, Rick Ross, Fat Joe, Birdman, and Lil Wayne), and the other Rick Ross-featured track, "I'm So Hood", alongside T-Pain, Trick Daddy, and Plies.